canonical/edgex-demos/virtual-device/README.md

  -machine accel=kvm \
  -serial mon:stdio \
  -net nic,model=virtio \
- -net user,hostfwd=tcp::8022-:22
+ -net user,hostfwd=tcp::8022-:22,hostfwd=tcp::59880-:59880
 ```

-The above command forwards the SSH port `22` of the emulator to `8022` on the host.
+The above command forwards the following ports:
+- SSH port `22` of the emulator to `8022` on host
+- Core Data port `59880` to the same port on host

 Once the initial installation is complete, you will get a prompt for your email address to create a new user and deploy your public key for SSH access.